tweag/nickel/doc/manual/typing.md

 catch the error early as the type expected by `filter` and the return type of the filtering function passed as the argument don't match .

-To call the typechecker to the rescue, we use `:` to introduce a *type annotation*.
-This annotation switches the typechecker on for the annotated expression, be it a variable definition, a record field or any expression via an inline annotation.
-We will refer to such an annotated expression as a *typed block*.
+To call the typechecker to the rescue, use `:` to introduce a *type annotation*.
+This annotation switches the typechecker on inside the annotated expression, be it a variable definition, a record field or any expression via an inline annotation.
+We will refer to such an annotated expression as a *statically typed block*.

 Examples: